Omni Calculator logo

 The above formula applies in all situations, but what if we cannot calculate the convective heat transfer coefficient?
 In that situation, we must use empirical correlations that involve other heat transfer dimensionless numbers such as the Reynolds number, Rayleigh number, and Prandtl number.
 Different combinations between them help you calculate the Nusselt number for natural convection and forced flow convection.

-💡 For adding those extra fluid numbers, you can use the advanced mode of the Nusselt number calculator.
+💡 For adding those extra fluid numbers, you can click on the Advanced calculator options of the Nusselt number calculator.
 Besides, if you are interested in learning more about forced fluid flow, check the Reynolds number calculator and the Prandtl number calculator.

 What is the Nusselt number for natural convection?